yeddoughmi/MultiNet-Custom/README.md

   * Model 2: Implemented Model 2 on all the above mentioned datasets by computing custom anchor boxes using Dataset section 3 referenced in this wrok.

 # 2. Dataset:
-Dataset can be found from here https://drive.google.com/drive/folders/1vUmCvdW3-2lMrhsMbXdMWeLcEz__Ocuy which consists of 4 filders for train images consisting of already annotated text files and images.
+Dataset can be found from here [dataset pothole](https://drive.google.com/drive/folders/1vUmCvdW3-2lMrhsMbXdMWeLcEz__Ocuy) which consists of 4 filders for train images consisting of already annotated text files and images.

 # 3. Requirements